Installomator/Installomator/CONTRIBUTING.md

 ## Labels

-If you need a new label for a piece of software, please take a look at the tutorials in the Wiki, if those can be helpful for starting out on the creation of the label.
+If you need a new label for a piece of software, please take a look [at the tutorials in the Wiki](https://github.com/Installomator/Installomator/wiki#tutorials), those can be helpful for starting out on the creation of the label.

 We expect you to try out finding the __version__ of the software online, so that `appNewVersion` can be filled in the label.
 It helps a lot when the software needs update, and greatly improve user experience.

 Please document what you found out about the __version__ of the software if it's not included.
 We will not accept a new label if this is not documented, we will ask about this if it was not included.
 This is very important for the quality and reliability of Installomator.

 When creating a new label, please file a pull request (PR).
 And feel free to ask questions or make your comments about what else is needed, if we should take a look at the label, or help out in finding the version or isolating URLs or anything else.
+You can find [a tutorial on how to create a PR here](https://github.com/Installomator/Installomator/wiki/GitHub-howto-create-PRs).

 Please include the log of installing this label in the description, like this:
 ```